awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.md

 ElastiCache supports multiple engine versions\.
 Unless you have specific reasons, we recommend using the latest version\.

 ElastiCache clusters are designed to be accessed using an Amazon EC2 instance\.
 If you launch your cluster in a virtual private cloud \(VPC\) based on the Amazon VPC service, you can access it from outside AWS\.
-For more information, see [Accessing ElastiCache Resources from Outside AWS](accessing-elasticache.md#access-from-outside-aws)\.
+For more information, see [Accessing ElastiCache resources from outside AWS](accessing-elasticache.md#access-from-outside-aws)\.

 For a list of supported Memcached versions, see [Supported ElastiCache for Memcached Versions](https://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/supported-engine-versions.html)\.